zzc-1998/Point-cloud-quality-assessment/README.md

 # Contact Information
 :sunglasses: If you want to make contributions, include your works, or simply make discussions, feel free to e-mail me at zzc1998@sjtu.edu.cn :sunglasses:

-:sparkling_heart: If you find this collection helpful, please star this poject!
+:sparkling_heart: If you find this collection helpful, please star this project!
 Thank you! :sparkling_heart: